Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Results

+\textbf{Dispersity differentially affects colloidal structure depending on short-range interaction models.} We start characterizing the magnetic colloids under the three models by looking into the average first neighbor distance $\langle s_{1} \rangle$ for a volume fraction $ \phi = 5\% $ (see Table \ref{tab:s1st-highconc}; the dependence of $\langle s_{1} \rangle$ with the number of particles is shown in the Supplementary Figure S1).

+Model 1 and Model 2 lead to first neighbor distances that are larger polydisperse than in the monodisperse scenario.
+This is due to the EDL repulsion increasing faster than the magnetic dipolar and van der Waals attractions, for increasing diameters in the short range.
+The log-normal distribution is skewed towards larger diameters, which favors higher barriers that prevent nanoparticles from reaching the primary energy minima (see Supplementary Figure S2).

+Model 3 resulted in more sparsely distributed nanoparticles, a consequence of the short-range repulsions.
+However, in contrast with the other models, the values of $\langle s_{1} \rangle$ are now larger for the monodisperse system.
+This can be understood by looking into the position of the secondary energy minima, which move to shorter distances and become deeper due to the increased magnetic attraction of larger particles (see Supplementary Figure S3).
+This moving to shorter distances and deepening of the secondary energy minimum is still observed for pairs of particles with different sizes, as one increases the radius of either particle in a pair (Supplementary Figure S4).

-We also analyzed this quantity for the ferrofluid at the lower volume fraction of $0.47\%$ which characterizes the real sample \cite{Bakuzis-2013}.
-Table~\ref{tab:s1st-mono} and Table~\ref{tab:s1st-poli} show the values of $\langle s_{1} \rangle$ for non-magnetic colloids, magnetic colloids with zero applied magnetic field, and magnetic colloids subject to an applied field of one tesla.
-In this regime, the average first-neighbor distance is higher, such that the small-range repulsions included in Model 3 are only relevant for a minority of the nanoparticles.
-Thus, all models yield higher values of $\langle s_{1} \rangle$ for the polydisperse systems, when compared to the monodisperse ones.
-This is caused by the higher EDL repulsion provided by larger particles, which reduces the occurrence of pairs trapped in the primary minima.
-The differences between the $\langle s_{1} \rangle$ values for non-magnetic colloid, magnetic colloid at zero field, and magnetic colloid at \SI{1}{\tesla} are barely noticeable.
+We also analyzed $\langle s_{1} \rangle$ for the ferrofluid at the lower volume fraction of $0.47\%$, which characterizes the real sample \citep{Bakuzis-2013}.
+We considered both non-magnetic and magnetic colloids, with and without an external magnetic field (Table \ref{tab:s1st-mono} for monodisperse and Table \ref{tab:s1st-poli} for polidisperse scenarios).
+For this decreased volume fraction, the average first-neighbor distance is larger (compare to Table \ref{tab:s1st-highconc}), and small-range repulsions included in Model 3 are only relevant for a minority of the nanoparticles.
+The differences between the $\langle s_{1} \rangle$ values for non-magnetic and magnetic colloids at zero field, and magnetic colloids at \SI{1}{\tesla} are not significant, considering the uncertainties.
 Our focus is on the nanoparticle interactions, more easily studied in the magnetic colloid at zero field.